vitelabs/vite-wiki/docs/api/vitejs/accountBlock/accountBlock.md

 Learn about [Quota](../../../tutorial/rule/quota.md)

 Quota are consumed for sending account block.
-Transaction will fail if the quota of the account is insufficient.
+Transaction will fail if the quota in the account is insufficient.
 The following message shows a failed transaction due to out of quota:

 `{"code":-35002,"message":"out of quota"}`

 In Vite Mainnet, [Two Methods to Obtain Quota](../../../tutorial/rule/quota.html#two-methods-to-obtain-quota) are provided: Staking or PoW

 ### Staking
-For how to send a staking request, see [createAccountBlock](./createAccountBlock.md) for details.
+For how to send staking request, see [createAccountBlock](./createAccountBlock.md) for details.

 - **example**
 ```javascript